fs7fyqy553/letterboxd/README.md

 - Frontend:

-    - Written in React within NextJS
+    - Written in TypeScript within React and NextJS
     - WCAG Level A accessibility
     - Responsive design using Vanilla CSS and Material UI
     - Tested using the React Testing Library in Jest